-The average cost of home insurance in the UK is £306 a year, based on the latest data from the Association of British Insurers (ABI).
+The average cost of home insurance in the UK is £163, based on data published from the second quarter of 2018, by the AA's British insurance premium index.

-This is 2% lower than the average price across 2015, according to their data.
+This is 3.8% higher than the year before.
 However, you could pay more or less than that depending on your circumstances.

 Below we've looked at the average cost of home insurance in the UK based on two differing reports, as well as the factors that influence the cost of insuring your house.

 How much does UK house insurance cost?

 The average premium for combined buildings and contents insurance in the second three months of 2018 was £163, based on data published by the AA's British insurance premium index.
 This equates to £13.60 a month; up by 1% on the previous quarter and up 3.8% over the previous year.

 In contrast, in the first three months of 2017, the average buildings insurance premium was £263, based on data from ABI down by 2% on the previous quarter and up by 3% on the previous year.
 The average contents policy was down by 1% on the previous year to £135.

 Looking at data from ABI for the previous two years, average house insurance cost was slightly higher in 2016 at £306 a year, 2015 at £308 a year.
 In 2014 it was noticeably lower at £291 for an annual policy.